rossv/designstorms/README.md

-# Design Storm Web (TypeScript + Svelte)
+# Design Storm Generator (TypeScript + Svelte)

-Design Storm Web is a GitHub Pages–ready, client-only tool for hydrologists and stormwater modelers.
+Design Storm Generator is a GitHub Pages–ready, client-only tool for hydrologists and stormwater modelers.
 It combines live NOAA Atlas 14 precipitation tables with a library of temporal patterns so you can generate design-storm hyetographs, visualize cumulative and intensity plots, and export the results as CSV or PCSWMM-compatible DAT files.